WORKERS’ COMPENSATION LAWYER

 Are employers required to have workers’ compensation coverage in South Carolina?

-Generally speaking, any employer with four or more full-time employees is required to have this coverage.
+With few exceptions, any employer with four or more full-time employees is required to have this coverage.

 What if my employer doesn’t have workers’ compensation insurance?